TeodorSundberg/image_recognition-project/README.md

 Software Requirements
 Libraries

 pandas: For data manipulation and analysis.
 scikit-learn: Machine learning algorithms and preprocessing.
 numpy: Numerical operations.
 requests: For API calls, or recommended API method for data sourcing.

 Classes and Methods
 CardData
 Responsible for loading, cleaning, and preprocessing Magic card data.

 Methods:
-load_data(): Load card data, possibly from a CSV, database, or API. clean_data(): Clean data by handling missing values, duplicates, and formatting inconsistencies. preprocess_data(): Preprocess the card data, such as converting card texts to a standard format.
+load_data(): Load card data mainly API.

+clean_data(): Clean data by handling missing values, duplicates, and formatting inconsistencies.

+preprocess_data(): Preprocess the card data, such as converting card texts to a standard format.

 ImageData
 Handles images of Magic cards and preprocesses them for model training.

 Methods:
-load_image_data(): Load card images from a directory or API. annotate_data(): Annotate images with bounding boxes for multi-card detection. preprocess_image_data(): Resize, normalize, and apply any necessary transformations to the images.
+load_image_data(): Load card images from a directory or API.

+annotate_data(): Annotate images with bounding boxes for multi-card detection.

+preprocess_image_data(): Resize, normalize, and apply any necessary transformations to the images.

 FeatureExtractor
 Extracts and encodes features from both text and image data.

 Methods:
-encode_text_features(): Process card text data, perhaps through tokenization and vectorization. extract_image_features(): Extract image features using pre-trained CNN layers or other relevant feature extraction methods. create_feature_matrix(): Combine extracted features into a single matrix for model input.
+encode_text_features(): Process card text data, perhaps through tokenization and vectorization.

+extract_image_features(): Extract image features using pre-trained CNN layers or other relevant feature extraction methods.

+create_feature_matrix(): Combine extracted features into a single matrix for model input.

 CardRecognitionModel
 Implements the chosen model for card recognition and classification (e.g., YOLO for image detection, combined with OCR for text extraction).
 Methods:

-train_model(): Train the model to recognize and classify Magic cards. detect_cards(): Detect and classify multiple cards within a single image. extract_text(): Use OCR to extract text from identified card regions for further classification.
+train_model(): Train the model to recognize and classify Magic cards.

+detect_cards(): Detect and classify multiple cards within a single image.

+extract_text(): Use OCR to extract text from identified card regions for further classification.

 UserInterface

 Manages user interactions and displays results.

 Methods:

-get_user_input(): Allows the user to specify image inputs or model preferences. display_classification_results(): Show detected cards, their names, and attributes to the user.
+get_user_input(): Allows the user to specify image inputs or model preferences.

+display_classification_results(): Show detected cards, their names, and attributes to the user.

 This structure will support training and deployment of a Magic card recognition and classification model that can handle multiple cards in one image and output relevant text and card details.

 Extended END goal
 EVALUATE -
-The end goal of what I want to do is to have video footage similar to this and be able to identify all of the cards in the picture
+The end goal of what I want to do is to have video footage similar to this and be able to identify all of the cards in the picture with an AI model like YOLO to classify what is that.

 With varying levels of difficulty and ofc with the possibility of not having enough data to make a decision.